Milwaukee man arrested after shooting man and dog that attacked his dog, police say

-MILWAUKEE (AP) — Authorities arrested a Milwaukee man who allegedly shot a man and his dog after the animal attacked the shooter's dog.
+MILWAUKEE — Authorities arrested a Milwaukee man who allegedly shot a man and his dog after the animal attacked the shooter's own.

 According to police, the 32-year-old man’s dog got loose and was fighting another dog Monday afternoon.
 The man was trying to retrieve his dog when the other dog's owner shot them, wounding the man and killing the man's dog.